Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 |----------|-------------------|------------------|-----------|
 | For which countries can I track my shipping? | Document 1: We offer free shipping on all orders over \$50.
 For orders below \$50, we charge a flat rate of \$5.99.
 We offer shipping services to customers residing in all 50 states of the US, in addition to providing delivery options to Canada and Mexico.
 Document 2: Once your purchase has been successfully confirmed and shipped, you will receive a confirmation email containing your tracking number.
 You can simply click on the link provided in the email or visit our website's order tracking page. | We ship to all 50 states in the US, as well as to Canada and Mexico.
 We offer tracking for all our shippings. | {"question_type": "simple", "seed_document_id": 1, "topic": "Shipping policy"} |

-As you can see, the data contains 4 columns:
+Each row of the testset contains 5 columns:
 - `question`: the generated question
 - `reference_context`: the context that can be used to answer the question
 - `reference_answer`: the answer to the question (generated with GPT-4)